laniel123/GUI-Automation-Toolkit/README.md

 ## TikTok Video Downloader

-**TikTok Video Downloader** is a Python automation project that **controls your computer’s mouse in real-time** to mimic human interaction on TikTok’s website.
+**TikTok Video Downloader** is a Python automation project that **controls your computer’s mouse in real time to mimic human interaction on TikTok’s website.
 It bypasses bot detection systems that block tools like Selenium by using manual `pyautogui` movements and clipboard access.

 This project is ideal for collecting video links in environments where browser automation is restricted or flagged.